inkie/logicmonitor/README.md

 The standard ui project for logicmonitor based B2 framework

-To run just start a http-server(static files server) in the project directory, For example, we can use the [http-server](https://github.com/nodeapps/http-server)
+To run, just start a http-server(serve staic files) in the project directory, For example, we can use the [http-server](https://github.com/nodeapps/http-server)

 ```
 $ npm install -g http-server